14 of the Top Productivity Apps for Small Business Success

 Finally, they’re constantly improving their product.
 For instance, they now make it easy to create ads and simple landing pages, too.
 For the small business on a budget – or just getting started with these tools – they are good to try out and assess for fit.

 While Mailchimp is great for sending emails to people who are already on your list – or responding to inbound, behavioral triggers, it doesn’t have good tools for emailing cold contacts.

 In fact, they highly frown on using their service to “cold email” people who haven’t opted in because it may be a violation of the CAN-SPAM Act which is, well, illegal.
 I suspect they don’t want to have open that can of worms any more than necessary.

 However, cold emails can be a hugely important part of an outbound sales strategy.
 And, as long as you’re in compliance with CAN-SPAM, it’s perfectly legal.

-If you upgrade to the paid plan ($25/user/month), you can even create mail-merge campaigns, which includes behavior-based triggers and sequences (for example, automatically send a follow-up email if no response in 3 days).
+If you upgrade to the paid plan ($25/user/month), you can even create mail-merge campaigns, which include behavior-based triggers and sequences (for example, automatically send a follow-up email if no response in 3 days).

 Content is king…and we all create documents.
-Some of us, lots of documents.
+Some of us, have lots of documents.